sinha-G/simple_ssls/README.md

 # Semi-Supervised Image Classification

-A PyTorch implementation of various semi-supervised learning approaches for image classification, including:
+The purpose of this repository is to develop a modular framework for benchmarking and comparing common techniques and architectures for semi-supervised image classification.
+Key features are: multiple SSL approaches in one codebase, standardized evaluations, configurable architecture and hyperparameters, and detailed logging and visualizations.
 - K-means clustering with consistency regularization
 - SimCLR contrastive learning
 - Standard supervised learning

-The purpose of this repository is to develop a modular framework for benchmarking and comparing common techniques on image classification tasks.
-Key features are: multiple SSL approaches in one codebase, standardized evaluations, configurable architecture and hyperparameters, and detailed logging and visualization.

 ## Project Structure